TEJASS-PATELL/All_in_one_study_hub/README.md

 ---

-[!WARNING] Mobile Compatibility: This platform is currently optimized for Desktop View.
+[!NOTE]- Mobile Compatibility: This platform is currently optimized for Desktop View.
 Mobile responsiveness is being implemented in the upcoming version.

+---

 <div align="center">